simongraeber/ai-quiz/README.md

 ## Technologies Used
 - [Flutter](https://flutter.dev/) for the app
-- [OpenAI API](https://openai.com/) for Text completion Image generation and editing.
+- [OpenAI API](https://openai.com/) for Text completion and Image generation and editing.
 The Project uses GPT-3 and DALL-E.
 - [dart:http](https://pub.dev/packages/http) for HTTP requests
 - [image](https://pub.dev/packages/image) for image manipulation

+## To Do
+- add settings
+- save game state in local storage
+- refine animation in the award ceremony page

 ## How to Contribute
 Feel free to open a pull request or an issue if you find a bug or have a feature request!

+## License
+This project is licensed under the MIT License feel free to use it in your own projects.

 ## Credits
 This project was created by [Simon Graeber](https://github.com/simongraeber)